 Accessory Limited Warranty - Genuine Honda Accessories are covered under this warranty.
 Time and mileage limits depend on the type of accessory and other factors.
-Please read your warranty manual for details.
+Please read your warranty manual for details

-Replacement Parts Limited Warranty - provides coverage for defects in materials and workmanship for 12 months or 12,000 miles.
+Replacement Parts Limited Warranty - provides coverage for defects in materials and workmanship for 12 months or 19,200 km (12.000 miles).